sambhav/CookieS/README.md

 for cookiecutters based on user specified organizations.

 # Demo
 Here is a demo of the web UI with the pypackage cookiecutter.
-Notice how it loadde the defaults from the .github repository of the user-specified org.
+Notice how it loaded the defaults from the .github repository of the user-specified org.

 ![cookiecutter-demo](https://user-images.githubusercontent.com/16130816/87864056-13d2a400-c95b-11ea-9452-9bc64f3d3a1a.gif)